arahmandanu/good-night-be/README.md

 ## 📌 Description

-Good Night Backend is a Ruby on Rails API service for sleep tracking, user management, and social features.
+Good Night Backend is a Ruby on Rails API service for sleep tracking, user management.

 ## Main features:
 	•	Users can clock in/out sleep sessions